t-lundstrom/CDCL/README.md

 # About
 This is a personal learning project where I implemented a [CDCL](https://en.wikipedia.org/wiki/Conflict-driven_clause_learning) based [SAT-solver](https://en.wikipedia.org/wiki/SAT_solver) with [2-watched literals](https://www.youtube.com/watch?v=n3e-f0vMHz8).
 For parsing logical formulas, the project also implements a [recursive descent parser](https://www.cs.rochester.edu/u/nelson/courses/csc_173/grammars/parsing.html) for propositional logic.
 As an application of the SAT-solver, the project includes an automatic sudoku solver.
+In addition to checking if a given formula is satisfiable, the CDCL solver also builds a [resolution proof](https://en.wikipedia.org/wiki/Resolution_(logic)) if the formula is not satisfiable.

 # Usage
 three things you can do
 ## Arbitrary formulas
 To check the satisfiability of an arbitrary formula: `python3 main.py formula '<formula>'` where `<formula>` is the given formula as a string (see below for the syntax of formulas).

-For example: `python3 main.py formula '(a -> b) & a -> a'`.
+Example: `python3 main.py formula '(a -> b) & a -> a'`.

 **Note:** Depending on the shell you're using, you may want to enclose the formula in single quotes `' '` instead of double quotes `" "`.

+## CNF files
+The program can read dimacs files (todo: explain): `python3 main.py cnf <file>` where `<file>` is the name of the file.

+Example: `python3 main.py formula hole6.cnf`

 # Syntax for formulas
 When giving propositional formulas as input, the following syntax is assumed.